 Few acts of collective forgetting have been as thorough and as successful as the erasing of slavery from Britain’s “island story”. ~David Olusoga

-On August 1, 1838, the British ended the Maafa (Atlantic slavery) in the territories, they had invaded and colonized and turned into labor camps mainly for the production of sugar.
-Over 800,000 people were freed in the British Caribbean, receiving no compensation.
-However, Britain’s 46,000 slaveholders received about £20 million in government compensation for the loss of people who had slaved on their labor camps.
+On August 1, 1838, the British ended the Maafa (Atlantic trafficking and captivity) in the territories they had invaded, occupied and turned into labour camps mainly for the production of sugar.
+Over 800,000 people were freed but received no compensation.
+However, Britain’s 46,000 captors received about £20 million in government compensation for the loss of people who had been held in captivity.

-In his book The Reaper’s Garden, Vincent Brown related the story of two emancipation “ceremonies” in Jamaica, in which the Maafa/Atlantic slavery was given a funeral.
-The first was held in Falmouth, Trelawny; and the second at Salter’s Hill in Saint James.
+In his book The Reaper’s Garden, Vincent Brown related the story of two emancipation “ceremonies” in Jamaica, in which the Maafa was given a funeral.
+The first was held in Falmouth, Trelawny, and the second at Salter’s Hill in Saint James.

 Now slavery we lay thy vile form in the dusts;